-- A. This Agreement shall commence on the Effective Date and shall continue in effect until March 31, 2026 (the "Expiration Date").
-The period from the Effective Date until the Expiration Date or such earlier date that this Agreement is terminated pursuant to Section 4B shall be the "Term." - B. Either Party may cancel this Agreement at any time with 30 (thirty) days' written notice.
-This Agreement shall terminate automatically upon Consultant's death before the Expiration Date.
-Additionally, the Company may terminate this Agreement before the Expiration Date for Cause.
-For purposes of this Agreement, "Cause" shall mean the occurrence of any one or more of the following events unless, to the extent capable of correction, Consultant fully corrects the circumstances constituting Cause within thirty (30) days after receipt of a notice of termination from the Company: (i) repeated and willful or grossly negligent failure to perform Consultant's services under this Agreement; (ii) Consultant's willful or grossly negligent violation of any material Company rule, procedure or policy applicable to Consultant's work under this Agreement, or breach of any material non-disclosure, non-competition, non-solicitation or other similar agreement between the Company

-(or any parent, subsidiary or affiliate thereof) and Consultant, including the restrictive covenant provisions set forth in the Equity Award Agreements (as amended by Section 4D below); (iii) Consultant's plea of nolo contendere to, or conviction of a felony or a crime of moral turpitude or involving fraud or dishonesty (other than minor traffic violations or similar offenses); (iv) the perpetration of any act of fraud, embezzlement or material dishonesty against or affecting the Company, any of its subsidiaries, or any customer, agent or employee thereof; (v) material breach of this Agreement (or any other written agreement by and between Consultant and the Company) by Consultant; (vi) repeated insolent or abusive conduct towards agents, employees, or customers of Company (including its parents, subsidiaries, and affiliates), including but not limited to, harassment of others of a racial or sexual nature; or (vii) engaging in any act of material self-dealing involving the Company or opportunities identified as a result of Consultant performing work under this Agreement or during Consultant's prior employment with the Company without prior notice to and consent by the Company.
-For purposes of this provision, no act or failure to act shall be deemed "willful" unless done or omitted to be done in bad faith and without reasonable belief that such action or omission was in the best interest of the Company and its affiliates.
+- A. This Agreement shall commence on the Effective Date and shall continue in effect until March 31, 2027, unless otherwise extended and/or renewed in writing by mutual agreement of the Parties (the "Expiration Date").
+The period from the Effective Date until the Expiration Date or such earlier date that this Agreement is terminated pursuant to Section 4B shall be the "Term." - B. This Agreement will only be terminated for the following reasons: (1) Consultant may cancel this Agreement at any time with 30 (thirty) days' written notice; (2) this Agreement shall terminate automatically upon Consultant's death or Disability before the Expiration Date; and (3) the Company may terminate this Agreement before the Expiration Date for Cause upon 30 (thirty) days' written notice to Consultant setting forth in detail the alleged events constituting Cause.
+For purposes of this Agreement, "Cause" shall mean the occurrence of any one or more of the following events unless, to the extent capable of correction, Consultant fully corrects the circumstances constituting Cause within thirty (30) days after receipt of a notice of termination from the Company: (i) repeated and willful or grossly negligent failure by Consultant to perform the Services under this Agreement; (ii) Consultant's willful or grossly negligent violation of any material Company rule, procedure or policy applicable to Consultant's work under this Agreement, or breach of any material non-disclosure, non-competition, non-solicitation or other similar agreement between the Company (or any parent, subsidiary or affiliate thereof) and Consultant, including the restrictive covenant provisions set forth in the Equity Award Agreements (as amended by Section 4D below); (iii) Consultant's plea of nolo contendere to, or conviction of a felony or a crime of moral turpitude or involving fraud or dishonesty (other than minor traffic violations or similar offenses); (iv) the perpetration of any act of fraud, embezzlement or material dishonesty against or affecting the Company, any of its subsidiaries, or any customer, agent or employee thereof; (v) material breach of this Agreement (or any other written agreement by and between Consultant and the Company) by Consultant; (vi) repeated insolent or abusive conduct towards agents, employees, or customers of Company (including its parents, subsidiaries, and affiliates), including but not limited to, harassment of others of a racial or sexual nature; or (vii) engaging in any act of material self-dealing involving the Company or opportunities identified as a result of Consultant performing of this provision, no act or failure to act shall be deemed "willful" unless done or omitted to be done in bad faith and without reasonable belief that such action or omission was in the best interest